hans/hans.github.com/_posts/2014-09-24-glove-python.md

-First, our `build_cooccur` function accepts a vocabulary (mapping words to integer word IDs), a corpus (a simple iterator over sentences), and some optional parameters: a context window size and a minimum count (TODO descriptions?).
+First, our `build_cooccur` function accepts a vocabulary (mapping words to integer word IDs), a corpus (a simple iterator over sentences), and some optional parameters: a context window size and a minimum count (used to drop rare word co-occurrence pairs).
 We'll start by building a sparse matrix for collecting cooccurrences \\(X_{ij}\\) and some simple helper data.

 {% highlight python %}
 def build_cooccur(vocab, corpus, window_size=10, min_count=None):